Review · Other Supplements

 - Skip if

-- You want to know the exact milligrams of each ingredient — the blended label doesn't show that
+- You expect to know exactly how much of each ingredient you're taking — the proprietary blend makes that impossible

 - Evidence file